How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 Beware of These Two Archetypes …

-There are two archetypes, in particular, that you’ll want to watch out for when you’re learning about energy vampires:
+There are two archetypes, in particular, that you’ll want to watch out for when you’re learning about emotional vampires:

 - The Denying Innocent One

 - The Helpless Victim

 I cover the Denying Innocent One in this guide on the magician archetype.
 The innocent one will deny they are involved in vampirism.

 This archetype will make you feel like you’re purely innocent and “unaware” of what’s going on.
 This “innocent” part of a person will wholeheartedly reject the notion that they might wish harm to someone they “love.”